 We are funded by the National Institute for Health Research (NIHR) for five years from August 2017.

-We are one of only three PSTRCs in England, the others being at Imperial College London and the Yorkshire and Humber PSTRC at Bradford Teaching Hospitals NHS Foundation Trust and University of Leeds.
+We are one of only three PSTRCs in England, the others being Imperial PSTRC based at Imperial College London, and the Yorkshire and Humber PSTRC at Bradford Teaching Hospitals NHS Foundation Trust and University of Leeds.

 Patient safety in primary care and across transitional care settings, both within community care and in hospitals, is significantly under-researched.

-More research in these areas is urgently needed as, with 85% of contacts with the NHS taking place in primary care and 340 million general practice appointments and over a billion prescription items dispensed each year, there is a high chance of patient safety incidents.
+More research in these areas is urgently needed because, with 85% of contacts with the NHS taking place in primary care and with 340 million general practice appointments and over a billion prescription items dispensed each year, there is a high chance of patient safety incidents.

 We have three core aims: